About Our Editorial Team

 At night, keep everything else consistent about your toddler’s bedtime routine as you begin to transition them to a bed.
 Whether you listen to lullabies, have a bath, or read stories together, continue following the same activities in the same order every night.
 Bedtime routines reinforce to your child that it is time for bed, even if they are sleeping somewhere a little bit different.
 Bedtime routines can also help strengthen your bond with your child and have been found to improve sleep in children and improve the moods of their mothers.

 To make the transition from crib to bed feel even more fun, invite your toddler to be part of the process when you choose bedding.
-It may help to go on a special shopping trip together to select sheets and blankets for their new mattress.
+It may help to go on a special shopping trip together to select pillows and blankets for their new mattress.
 You can also encourage your toddler to choose which special stuffed animals will get to sleep with them in the new bed.

 If your toddler responds positively to rewards, try using stickers and verbal encouragement to help them transition to a bed.
 Give them a sticker for each night they go to sleep in their new bed.
 If they get out of bed during the night, give them positive reinforcement when they go back to their bedroom.
+Resist the urge to stay in the room until the toddler is asleep.
+This behavior creates future anxiety for the child and potential for increased wakings overnight.

 Once your toddler transitions to a bed, you can not rely on a crib to keep them in place anymore.
 With a bed, your toddler can climb out and explore around the house.
 You will want to ensure everything is childproofed, both in their bedroom and anywhere else in the house they may access, with these measures: